 The first stage of the review process takes place in the editorial office.
 On submission, a manuscript is reviewed to ensure that it meets the minimum requirements of the journal before it is sent to external reviewers.
 At this stage, the manuscript is reviewed for the following

 - Possible plagiarism: The manuscript is evaluated to compare the level of similarity with other published works.
-Manuscripts that have high level of similarity with other works (including the author(s) previous works) are rejected at this stage.
+Manuscripts that have a high level of similarity with other works (including the author(s) previous works) are rejected at this stage.

-- Scope: After a manuscript has undergone similarity check and the level of similarity is judged appropriate, the content of the manuscript is checked to ensure that it fits within the scope of the journal selected by the author(s).
+- Scope: After a manuscript has undergone a similarity check and the level of similarity is judged appropriate, the content of the manuscript is checked to ensure that it fits within the scope of the journal selected by the author(s).
 In situations where the content of the manuscript does not fit the scope of the journal, the author’s consent is sought for the manuscript to be transferred to a more suitable journal.
 A transferred manuscript does not automatically translate to an accepted manuscript in the receiving journal.
 The manuscript still undergoes the usual peer review and may be accepted or reject if it is not suitable.

 - Recent references: OFP encourages authors to cite articles that were published within the last five years.

 Manuscripts are checked for the structure, organization, correctness, and clarity of the language as it adheres to the OFP’s Instructions for Authors.
-The editorial office usually makes correction to minor grammatical errors in such a manner that it does not alter the manuscript.
-However, in situations where language is substantially difficult to comprehend, the manuscript is returned to the author to improve clarity of the language.
+The editorial office usually makes corrections to minor grammatical errors in such a manner that it does not alter the manuscript.
+However, in situations where the language is substantially difficult to comprehend, the manuscript is returned to the author to improve the clarity of the language.

 A manuscript that fails in this first stage of the review process is returned to the author(s) for modification and resubmission.

 Once a manuscript successfully completes the editorial office review process, it proceeds to the second stage.
 The second stage of the review process employs the double-blind review system.
-A minimum of three external reviewers is selected from our database, editorial board of the journal or other sources.
+A minimum of three external reviewers is selected from our database, editorial board of the journal, or other sources.
 These reviewers have expert knowledge of the subject area of the manuscript.
 The reviewers are invited to review the manuscript by sending them the abstract of the manuscript.
 Upon acceptance to review the manuscript, the full text of the manuscript is sent to the reviewers after the author(s) have been concealed.

-Reviewers are required to evaluate the manuscripts and provide useful comments to enable the author(s) improve the quality of the manuscript.
-Reviewers also score the manuscript in terms of originality, contribution to the field, technical quality, clarity of presentation and depth of research.
+Reviewers are required to evaluate the manuscripts and provide useful comments to enable the author(s) to improve the quality of the manuscript.
+Reviewers also score the manuscript in terms of originality, contribution to the field, technical quality, clarity of presentation, and depth of research.
 Finally, reviewers make one of the following suggestions about the manuscript;